CDC: Minorities affected much more in meatpacking outbreaks

 “This new CDC report makes clear what UFCW has been saying for months.
 The COVID-19 pandemic is far from over and its impact on front-line workers — especially workers of color — is continuing to increase,” he said.
 “American workers simply cannot survive with the current patchwork of safety measures put in place by a fraction of companies and states.
 Without a strong national standard, millions of workers are still unprotected and vulnerable.”

-The union, which represents over 250,000 workers in meatpacking and food processing, said the CDC data is consistent with its data but likely under counts those affected since the data comes from fewer than half the states.
+The union, which represents over 250,000 workers in meatpacking and food processing, said the CDC data is consistent with its data but likely undercounts those affected since the data comes from fewer than half the states.
 The union said at least 76 workers deaths have been reported at plants it represents and 15,682 workers have been infected or exposed.

 A spokeswoman for The North American Meat Institute, a trade group for the meat processing industry, did not immediately respond to a message.
 The animal slaughtering and processing industry employs an estimated 525,000 workers in about 3,500 facilities nationwide.